boldingd/EclipsePhaseContent/ItemsGuide.md

 The Burro is a ubiquitous drone truck of Extropian production, found throughout thousands of work site throughout the inner and outer system.
 Despite being a relatively new design, having only launched in AF 4, it has already earned a solid reputation as a reliable, inexpensive, no-frills construction vehicle.

-Physically, the Burro consists of a large, open truck bed, mounted on a three-axle electric vehicle frame.
+Physically, the Burro consists of a large truck bed, mounted on a three-axle electric vehicle frame.
-There are various bed configurations; one of the most common has tie-down attachment points running along the sides.
-The drone does not have any kind of cabin; the front-end is marked only with a prominent arch that rises above the bed and holds various sensor mounts.
+The drone is "omni-directional"; it does not have any kind of cabin, and can steer with both the front and rear wheels.
-Like most autonomous vehicles, the drone includes a variety of sensors, including cameras, lidar, and radar; some of these are mounted on the mast, while other systems are positioned around the body of the vehicle.
+Like most autonomous vehicles, the drone includes a variety of sensors, including cameras, lidar, and radar; some of these are mounted on masts on the periphery of the drone, while other systems are positioned around the body of the vehicle.
 Notably, some of these sensors face into the bed, allowing the vehicle to actively monitor its cargo while driving.

-The Burro is a no-frills, basic, inexpensive design, making limited use of expensive metamaterials.
+The Burro is a no-frills, basic, inexpensive design, making limited use of advanced metamaterials or other expensive components.
 Despite that, it is well-regarded for its ruggedness, practicality, and the design of its ALI.
-Burros are known for the relatively sophisticated understanding of job sites, displaying a remarkable ability to "do the right thing" with little or no explicit direction.
+Burros are known for the sophisticated understanding of job sites, displaying a remarkable ability to "do the right thing" with little or no explicit direction.
-They are also known for their extreme stubbornness about worksite safety – the ALI will refuse to carry out any instructions that it deems to be unsafe (which can be both praiseworthy and frustrating).
+They are also known for their extreme stubbornness about worksite safety – the ALI will refuse to carry out any instructions that it deems to be unsafe (which some love and others revile).

+> **Bauble**: Working-class Lunars love these things.
+> There are unions and Liberator cells with Burros on their graphics.
+> Some of the big unions won't take contracts with someone who's swapped the ALIs on their Burros.
+> It's a sure sign they've decided poor folks' and their morphs are disposable.

 The Burro is produced by the Burro Consortium, a (primarily) Extropian conglomerate.
 The Consortium exists solely to produce and distribute the vehicle; it was formed in AF 2 when the Atlas Drone Cooperative, a Mutualist cooperative located on New Pittsburgh in the Main Belt, assembled a web of minor partners for the purpose of producing a new industrial vehicle.
 The Atlas Drone Cooperative is still the dominant presence in the Burro Consortium; they are the largest member, the majority stakeholders in the Consortium, and are primarily responsible for designing and distributing the vehicle.
 However, they include a number of minor members: among them are *Mind of the Burro*, an an-cap microcorp primarily responsible for the fine-tuning of the Burro's famed ALI; New Pittsburgh Design Intelligence, a firm that does feedback, surveying, and requirements-gathering; and Williams, Renault, and Cho, a Mutualist partnership that specializes in export law.

+> **Gunslinger#MONOLITH**: Wait, this thing's Extropian?
+> So this is the one Extropian coop that values people more than profit?
+>
+> **anarcat**: Come on, Gunslinger.
+> You can do better than that, that's just lazy.

+Wide, cheap availability means that Burros are frequently modified.
+A number of after-market kits exist, and many shops have experience doing custom work.
+Notably, many mod kits and after-market replacements also exist for the ALI; many of these kits "relax" the ALI's strict concerns for work-site safety.
+It is a testament to the Burro's wide reach, and the quality of its default ALI, that strikes have been called to prevent the default ALI from being replaced with a more "efficient" one.

+A number of operators have also modified the vehicle to serve as a technical.
+The high, open bed allows a weapon mount to be easily installed; a number of weapons have been deployed by guerilla and irregular forces, in conflicts ranging between Extropian squabbles to full-on brush-wars in the Martian outback.
+(Of course, the default ALI is unable to use these weapons; they require either a second operator, a skillsoft for the ALI, or an ALI replacement.)

+> **Gunslinger@MONOLITH**: Technical refits are usually pretty minimal, because "cheap and quick" is usually the whole point.
+> They don't do much more than cut a hole in the bed and mount a turret.
+> Sometimes all they do is bolt a tripod down!
+>
+> There are a few in the outback, though, who have put more effort in.
+> There are a few GC teams that have seriously upgraded their Burros, and a few Makers who wanted something a little more permanent.

+- Type: Bot
+- Layout: Vehicle (wheeled, six-axle)
+- Movements: Wheeled 8/32/100 (Handling +20)
+- Size: Large
+- Durability (WT): 150 (30)
+- Advantages: Inherent Armor 15E/20K, truck bed
+- Enhancements: 360-Degree Vision, Enhanced Vision, LIDAR, T-Ray Emitter
+- Available: Common \[High\]
+- **Mars Variant**: includes *smart-matter tires*, Improved Temperature Tolerance: Cold
+- **Technical**: configuration varies widely.
+  Commonly includes a turret and weapon mounts; can include upgraded armor (Industrial Armor +10E/+10K, Light Combat Armor +14E/+12K, or Heavy Combat Armor +16E/+16K), armor mods (Chameleon Skin, Chameleon Coating, Reactive Coating), Radar, or other mods.
+- **Supervisor**: includes a Server (10 capacity), Radar, Radio Booster, Maker (bot repair), and Maker (medical supplies)

+- Type: Software (ALI)
+- Aptitudes: COG 15, COO 15, INT 15, REF 20, SAV 15, SOM 15, WIL 20
+- Skills: Hardware: Habitat/Industrial 40, Infosec \[Defense\] 20, Interfacing 20, Medicine: First Aid 40, Perception 35, Pilot: Groundcraft \[Wheeled\] 40, Profession: Construction \[Safety\] 70, Protocol 30

 ### Clever Bandit